Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Annual State Open Enrollment

-Each year, for a minimum of 30 days, the State of Florida has an open enrollment period.
-During this period, employees may make changes to their pre-tax benefits.
+Each year, the State of Florida has an open enrollment period.
+During this period, employees may make changes to their benefits.
 Such changes include, but are not limited to: electing new coverage, adding or dropping dependents, changing health and supplemental companies, electing to participate in a flexible spending account, or canceling coverage.
 Enrollments and/or changes made by employees during the open enrollment period will be effective on Jan.
 1 of the following year.
 It is the employee’s responsibility to make the necessary or desired changes during this specific time period.

-The University tax sheltered annuity program offers a variety of plans and investment options available under Section 403(b) and 457 of the Internal Revenue Code.
-Employees may reduce their taxable income by contributing to a tax-sheltered annuity.
-Enrollment in a supplemental annuity may occur at any time and all employees may participate.
-To obtain a current listing of approved annuity companies, visit the Benefits section of the HR Web site, or contact the Benefits office.
+The University tax sheltered annuity program and the deferred compensation program offer a variety of plans and investment options available under Section 403(b) and 457 of the Internal Revenue Code.
+Employees may reduce their taxable income by contributing to either or both.
+Enrollment may occur at any time and all employees may participate.
+To obtain a current listing of approved companies, visit the Benefits section of the HR website, Voluntary Retirement Plans, or contact the Benefits office.

 Employee Tuition Scholarship Fund

-Salaried full-time employees are eligible for the Employee Tuition Scholarship Funds.
-Eligible employees may enroll in academic classes for up to six credit hours of instruction per semester at FSU without having to pay tuition and registration costs.
-For more information regarding the Employee Tuition Scholarship Fund, visit the HR Web site.
+Salaried full-time faculty members may be eligible for the Employee Tuition Scholarship.
+Eligible faculty members may enroll in up to two academic classes totaling a maximum of six credit hours of instruction per semester at FSU without having to pay tuition.
+For more information regarding the Employee Tuition Scholarship, visit the HR website.

 Faculty Member Seeking Advanced Degree

-No faculty member above the rank of instructor (e.g., assistant professor, associate professor, or professor) may work toward an advanced degree at the University.
+No tenure-track faculty member may work toward an advanced degree at the University.
 Exceptions are made when the faculty member already holds the terminal degree in her/his field and wants to pursue another Ph.D. in a different field or pursue a less advanced degree than the degree the faculty member holds (e.g., a faculty member holding a Ph.D. may pursue a Master’s Degree).

 Miscellaneous Programs

 The University offers several programs available to employees through payroll deduction.
-These include U.S. Savings Bonds, State-sponsored Childcare Centers, Florida Pre-paid College Program, Florida College Investment Plan, Leach Recreational Center, and the Star Metro Bus Pass Program.
+These include Florida Pre-paid College Program, Florida College Investment Plan, and membership to the Leach Recreational Center.

-The Florida State University offers the Seminole Express bus service to facilitate easier access on campus for all faculty, staff, and students.
+Florida State University offers the Seminole Express bus service to facilitate easier access on campus for all faculty, staff, and students.
 Employees are encouraged to take advantage of this free bus system to assist them in their day-to-day movement around campus.
-For specific routes, please contact the Office of Parking & Transportation or the Star Metro Station.
+For specific routes, please see the Transportation and Parking website.

 Retirement

-Retirement contributions are paid by the University for all salaried employees.
+The University makes retirement contributions for all salaried employees; however, there is a 3-percent mandatory contribution by the employee for any of the plans.
 A brief description of the plans is provided below.
 These procedures provide a cursory retirement guide for University employees.
-For additional information, the official Division of Retirement Web site and guidelines should be consulted http://www.rol.frs.state.fl.us/.
+For additional information, the official Division of Retirement website and guidelines should be consulted (https://www.dms.myflorida.com/workforce_operations/retirement).
 The Benefits Section within HR can also answer questions regarding retirement benefits.

 Retirement Programs

-• The Florida Retirement System Pension Plan (FRS) is a defined benefit pension plan sponsored by the State of Florida.
-Upon completion of six years of creditable service, members are vested in the plan and are eligible to receive a lifetime income benefit upon retirement.
+The Florida Retirement System Pension Plan (FRS) is a defined benefit pension plan sponsored by the State of Florida.
+Upon completion of six years of creditable service (if you enrolled in the FRS prior to July 1, 2011) or eight years of service (if you enrolled in the FRS on or after July 1, 2011), members are vested in the plan and are eligible to receive a lifetime income benefit upon retirement.
 The amount received is based on the member’s age, years of creditable service, the value of each year of service, and the average final compensation.
-The University pays the full cost of the plan.

-• The Florida Retirement System Investment Plan is a defined contribution plan sponsored by the State of Florida.
+The Florida Retirement System Investment Plan is a defined contribution plan sponsored by the State of Florida.
 Upon completion of one year of creditable service, employees are vested in the plan.
+Monthly, a contribution is made, based on a percentage of amount of the faculty member’s gross compensation, determined by the Legislature, into an investment account with the FRS Investment Plan.
 The amount of the benefit at retirement is determined by the contributions made by the University and the performance of the investment choices.
-Contributions are directed into an individual account and the employee decides how to allocate the contributions among various investment funds.
-This plan does not accept employee contributions.
+The employee decides how to allocate the contributions among various investment funds.
+This plan does not accept voluntary employee contributions.

 Deferred Retirement Option Program (DROP)

-Effective July 1, 1998, the University offers an early retirement incentive option.
 All eligible FRS members of the pension plan may elect to participate in the Deferred Retirement Option Program (DROP).
-The DROP is an alternative method for payout of retirement benefits for up to 60 months after a member reaches age 62 or has completed 30 years of employment with the University or any FRS employer.
-The DROP allows a member to have his or her retirement benefits deposited monthly into an annuity account, which earns interest, while the member simultaneously continues to work.
-The purpose of this program is to provide a means for retirees to accumulate additional savings while continuing employment.
+The DROP is an alternative method for payout of retirement benefits for up to 96 months after a member’s retirement eligibility with the University or any FRS employer.
+DROP allows a member to have their retirement benefits deposited into an interest-bearing account, while the member simultaneously continues to work.

 Eligibility Criteria